 Welcome.
-I am a British Academy Postdoctoral Fellow at the Oxford Internet Institute (OII) and a Research Fellow at Nuffield College.
-Prior to returning to the OII, I had the pleasure of serving as a post-doc in the departments of sociology at both Oxford and the University of Cambridge.
+I am a Research Fellow and British Academy Postdoctoral Fellow at the Oxford Internet Institute (OII) and a Research Fellow at Nuffield College.
+Prior to joining the OII's faculty, I had the pleasure of serving as a post-doc in the Department of Sociology here at Oxford and the Department of Sociology at the University of Cambridge.

-I received my PhD in Social Research Methods (Applied Social Statistics) from the London School of Economics & Political Science in the Department of Methodology.
+I received my PhD in Social Research Methods (Applied Social Statistics) from the London School of Economics & Political Science (Department of Methodology).
 Before joining the LSE, I completed a MSc in Social Science of the Internet at the OII as a Clarendon Scholar.

 Overview of Research